 - Comments Off on David Baker comments to the Canadian with Disabilities Act Review

 Bakerlaw’s David Baker recently provided his comments to the Canadians with Disabilities Act Review process focusing on employment.
 His comments are below:

-The Minister will accomplish nothing by tampering with human rights protections for individuals with disabilities under the Canadian Human Rights Act.
-All she could do is weaken substantive provisions. » Read the rest
+The Minister will accomplish nothing by tampering with human rights protections for individuals with disabilities under the Canadian Human Rights Act. » Read the rest

 - Comments Off on Discrimination in the professions

 Bakerlaw has seen a series of cases recently that relate to discrimination in the professions.
 These cases have reminded us that regulatory bodies and employers often overlook the potential for discrimination both against professionals and by professionals.